-Experienced Mac users can take advantage of Homebrew which allows them to install all kinds of tools and command lines such as htop, wget, irssi, cask, just to name a few.
-And if that’s something you want to do, keep reading, we are going to show you how to install Homebrew on a Mac.
+Experienced Mac users can take advantage of Homebrew which allows them to install all kinds of tools and command lines, such as htop, wget, irssi, cask, to name a few.
+And if that’s something you want to do, keep reading; we will show you how to install Homebrew on a Mac.
 As soon as you do it, you’ll be able to install command line software and various tools.

 What do you need?

-Knowledge of command line software and tools is something that you definitely need, but there are some other requirements.
-Those are:
+Knowledge of command line software and tools is something that you need, but there are some other requirements.
+They are:

 - Installed Command line tools

 - A Mac with Mac OS X 10.10 or later

 Now that you know the requirements here is how to install Homebrew on a Mac: